• Skip to main content

 Sauerkraut pierogi in yellow-and-white patterned bowl with Christmas themed coasters, Christmas lights and green cloth on light wooden surface.

-I am very excited to share with you today one of my favourite traditional Polish Christmas Eve dishes - sauerkraut pierogi.
-This Polish pierogi recipe is closely related to mushroom dumplings (uszka), served on Christmas Eve with borscht, both of which I shared last year.
+This pierogi recipe is closely related to mushroom dumplings (uszka), served on Christmas Eve with borscht, both of which I shared last year.
 The dough used in both types of dumplings is the same (some people make the 'uszka' dough a little tougher by adding more flour but I prefer soft dumplings).
-The photos I included in the 'uszka' recipe might be useful when making these dumplings too.

 Polish pierogi of all types are a popular everyday dishes in Poland, not just as a Christmas recipe.
 I tend to serve them as part of our Christmas Eve feast so making them is always a treat.